Residence Hall Housing Agreement

 In an effort to make the living environment more comfortable, residence hall lounges and common areas are furnished with couches, chairs, and tables.
 This furniture is for the use of all residents and may not be used in student rooms or placed outdoors.
 An inventory of lounge furniture is completed at the end of the fall and spring semesters.
 Missing furniture is replaced, and replacement costs are charged equally to all the residents of the building.

 Cats, dogs, birds or other animals are not allowed in the residence halls without prior authorization through the formal process for Emotional Support Animals.
-Fish tanks up to 15 gallons are the only exception to this policy and may contain only fish.
+Fish tanks up to 10 gallons are the only exception to this policy and may contain only fish.
 Snakes, reptiles, turtles, etc are not allowed.
 Heat lamps are also not permitted.